To find out more about the REA examination, please click on the links below:

 REA Examination Schedule

-The schedule of REA examinations for 2019 is as follows:
+The schedules of REA examinations for 2019 and 2020 are as follows:

 (7pm - 9.30pm)